sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/index.md

 Q. **Who should Teammates reach out to with questions about the performance review process?**

 - All questions should be directed to the #ask-people-team Slack channel.

+Q. **How do I calculate my contractor invoice if my merit increase is backdated?**

+- To calculate your merit increase proration, take your new monthly salary amount minus the old monthly salary amount and multiply by how many months since increase effective date.
+You can add a separate line item on your invoice for your merit increase proration.

 ## FY24 FAQ - Moving to Annual Impact Review and Merit Cadence